 A Great Choice for Exam-Free Coverage

 Colonial Penn is a good potential option for customers who want to buy life insurance without a medical exam.
 However, other providers tend to offer more types of insurance, additional riders, and other benefits that Colonial Penn lacks.
 Other providers—Mutual of Omaha included—can also offer lower premiums for each dollar of coverage.
 The fact that they get complaints that deny coverage leaves us leary about making a solid recommendation for the company.

-Effortless Insurance.
-"Colonial Penn Life Insurance Company Review."
-Accessed March 9, 2020.
+Better Business Bureau.
+“Colonial Penn Life Insurance Company.”
+Accessed December 25, 2020.

 AM Best.
 “AM Best Assigns Issue Credit Rating to CNO Financial Group, Inc.’s Subordinated Debentures.”
 Accessed December 25, 2020.

 AM Best.
 "AM Best Affirms Credit Ratings of Mutual of Omaha Insurance Company and Its Subsidiaries."
 Accessed December 30, 2020.

 J.D.
 Power.
 “2020 J.D.
 U.S. Life Insurance Study.”
 Accessed December 25, 2020.